 10. Flickr: Best online photo storage with the most space

 Flickr is one of the original photo sharing websites, but it’s still in the game, offering competitive cloud-based storage.
-Even though Flickr doesn’t give users unlimited storage, everyone is allotted 1,000 GB or 1TB of uncompressed photos.
-Compared to other services, this is by far the highest free storage option, making it a great alternative to the other photo clouds offered by the larger companies like Apple, Google, or Amazon.
+Even though Flickr doesn’t give users unlimited storage, everyone is allotted 1,000 uncompressed photos.
+Compared to other services, this is by far the highest free storage option, making it a great alternative to the other photo clouds offered by larger companies like Apple, Google, or Amazon.